-RFA ARGUS RETURNS TO A&P FALMOUTH AFTER SEIZING £400M OF DRUGS IN CARIBBEAN
+RFA ARGUS RETURNS TO A&P FALMOUTH AFTER SEIZING £400M OF DRUGS IN CARIBBEAN.

 RFA Argus arrived back to Falmouth at the weekend, after helping to stop more than £400m of drugs reaching Britain’s streets on operations in the Caribbean.